aansheeagrwal/Farmbuddy/README.md

 # 📌Plant Disease Identification Model

-The **Plant Disease Identification Model** utilizes Convolutional Neural Networks (CNN) to accurately identify plant diseases from leaf images.
-Trained on the **Plant Disease Image Dataset**, which includes 70,295 images in the training set and 17,572 images in the validation set, the model covers 38 different plant disease classes across 14 crops.
-It detects and classifies diseases such as **Apple Scab**, **Tomato Blight**, and **Powdery Mildew**, offering farmers a reliable tool for early disease detection.
+The Plant Disease Identification Model uses Convolutional Neural Networks (CNNs) to accurately detect and classify diseases from plant leaf images.
+It is trained on the Plant Disease Image Dataset, which contains 70,295 training images and 17,572 validation images, covering 38 disease classes across 14 different crops.
+The model can identify diseases such as Apple Scab, Tomato Blight, Powdery Mildew, and many more.
+This enables farmers to detect diseases early and take timely action, helping to protect crops and improve yields.

 ## Dataset

-The **Plant Disease Image Dataset**, used for crop disease identification, consists of 70,295 plant images from the training set and 17,572 images from the validation set, covering a variety of 38 different plant disease classes.
-The images are standardized to a resolution of 128x128 pixels, and the dataset occupies approximately five gigabytes of storage space.
+The Plant Disease Image Dataset, used for crop disease identification, contains 70,295 training images and 17,572 validation images, representing a total of 38 different plant disease classes.
+All images are standardized to a resolution of 128×128 pixels to ensure uniformity during model training.
+The complete dataset occupies approximately 5 GB of storage, making it a comprehensive resource for developing accurate and reliable plant disease detection models.

 ## Model Architecture

-For the Plant Disease Identification Model, a Convolutional Neural Network (CNN) architecture was employed.
-This CNN model was specifically trained for crop disease identification.
-Leveraging deep learning techniques, the CNN analyzes images of plant leaves to detect and classify diseases accurately.
-This model aids farmers in early disease detection and management, contributing to improved crop health and yield.
+The Plant Disease Identification Model is built using a Convolutional Neural Network (CNN) architecture specifically designed for image-based disease detection.
+The CNN processes leaf images through multiple convolutional, pooling, and dense layers to automatically extract features such as texture, color patterns, and disease spots.
+By leveraging deep learning, the model learns to differentiate between healthy and diseased leaves with high accuracy.
+This architecture enables precise disease classification, helping farmers identify issues early and take timely action to protect crop health and maximize yield.

 ### Key Features: